• Skip to Content

 Standards of Academic Performance

-Students must meet minimum academic standards to remain in the DrPH program in the Department.
+Students must meet minimum academic standards to remain in the cohort program in the Department.
 A student's failure to meet any of the criteria below is grounds for being placed on academic warning and/or being dismissed from the program.

 • Maintain a minimum cumulative grade point average (GPA) of 3.0.
-Students with a GPA falling below a 3.0 will be placed on academic warning and will have one term of registration in which to raise their cumulative GPA above the 3.0 threshold.
+Students with a GPA falling below 3.0 will be placed on academic warning and will have one term of registration in which to raise their cumulative GPA above the 3.0 threshold.
 Students not meeting the minimum GPA after one term may be granted additional term(s) on academic warning if academic progress has been shown in the cumulative GPA; approval beyond one term must be reported to the School's Committee on Academic Standards.
 Students on academic warning must meet with their academic advisor and program director each term to review their academic plan and receive approval for their course schedule prior to registering for courses.

 • Not accrue more than 6 credits of "incomplete" coursework at any given time.
 Students exceeding this limit must immediately e-mail the program director in writing to discuss their academic situation and registration for subsequent terms until the in-completes have been resolved.